Give your helmet some TLC during lockdown

 If you’re running out of jobs to do around the garage, garden and house, then you may want to think about giving your motorcycle helmet some TLC so when you can get back out on two wheels, it will be ready to go.

-Whether you’re already halfway through your #ride5000miles challenge or you’ve just started, it’s always a good idea to check your helmet to ensure it’s still able to do its job properly.
-We spoke to #ride5000miles sponsor, SHARK Helmets, to find out their top tips for ensuring your helmet is ready.
+It’s always a good idea to check your helmet over, this way you can ensure it’s still able to do its job properly.
+Here are five handy hints from #ride5000miles sponsor, SHARK Helmets.
 SHARK Helmets UK Technical Manager, Mark Eilledge explains more: